deoxyribose/deoxyribose.github.io/_posts/2022-6-21-neuro-symbolic.md

 [^1]: I don't believe that deep learning models are really understanding, nor that pattern matching is all there is to intelligence, but that's not the point I'm making here.
+[^2]: If you think parrots, or dogs/chimps that learn a small vocabulary of sign language should count as counter-examples, why specifically those animals, and not any large-brained animal?